sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_visualizations.rst

 Line Charts are perfect for series of data points to form a continuous line.
 For example, they can be used to represent Daily sales data.

-Below is a sample workflow which contains ``Time Series data`` and outputs a line chart in Fire Insights.
+Below is a sample workflow which contains ``Time Series data`` and outputs a line chart in Sparkflows.

 .. figure:: ../../_assets/ml_userguide/visual.png
    :alt: ml_userguide